I'm having a niece!

 Her vista hides behind a gray mountain, moving swiftly across the plain.
 Uncertainty.
 Terror.
 The tender refreshing of the morning has metamorphosed into a hateful pelting.
 She must drink.
 Choking.
 Trembling.
 Her shelter is gone.
 She peers down to her forgotten earth and remembers a happier time.
 She spies a sprout buttressed from the storm.
 Her doleful reverie halts.
 She is the shelter now.
 For this.
 She will endure.

-r side.
+Pain.
+A pang in her side.
 Then another.
 Tall creatures puncture her flesh, drawing her white blood.
 She prepares to scold these savages, when they begin to dance.
 The encircle her, lauding, shouting, thanking her for such a precious gift.
 They gather her fallen berries.
 She sighs as her growth nourishes them.
 Ah.
 For this.
 To give.
 To nurture.
 To feed.
 To satisfy.

 Joyous revelation.
 Service.
 Limbs to support.
 Leaves to shelter.
 Fruit to nourish.
 Blood to please.
 Her voice arises strong and sure.
 She bends, letting the wind sway her.
 Whistling.
 Winnowing.
 Groaning.
 Creaking.
 Her song woos a Baglafecht Weaver.
 She offers her limb, her shade, her fruit.
 An eager eater samples with abandon.
 Faltering.
 Spinning.
 Falling.
 She tries to catch the sickly bird, to offer more sweet tastes to heal the famished creature.
 Collapse.
 Death.
 Another bird.
 Another berry.
 Death.
 She blames the summer sun and the absent rain.
 Another berry.
 Death.